Vice-Chancellor and Principal

 He has also held posts at the University of Bristol, King’s College London and Royal Holloway, University of London.

 Educated at Cambridge University in Geography and Natural Sciences, he worked on a United Nations Development Programme project on the effects of flooding in Bangladesh.
 His current interests are in higher education and public policy and he is also a Fellow of the Royal Geographical Society.
+He was appointed a Deputy Lieutenant of Kent in November 2020.

 Contact the Vice-Chancellor's Office: